-Domestic Violence Defense Lawyers of Melrose Fighting for Justice for Those Unjustly Accused of Domestic Assault
+Domestic Violence Defense Lawyers in Melrose, MA Fighting for Justice for Those Unjustly Accused of Domestic Assault

 Most individuals are unaware that law enforcement agencies in the Commonwealth of Massachusetts have what is known as a mandatory arrest policy when handling domestic violence calls.
 If law enforcement comes to your home and there is evidence of domestic violence or assault, one or both parties will be arrested and charged.
 It is also important to understand that the alleged victim cannot drop criminal domestic assault charges.